mktrevor/restaurant_trevorar/README.md

   + Lab: Tuesday - 6 PM

 ###Compiling/Running instructions
+  + This program should be run in Eclipse
+  + 1. Clone this repository.
+  + 2. In eclipse, click File->New->Other and then choose Java Project from Existing Ant Buildfile.
+  + 3. Click browse, find the cloned repository, and choose the build.xml file.
-  + Open the project in Eclipse and run.
+  + 4. Check the "Link to the buildfile in the file system box" and press finish.
+  + 5. If it does not run when you try to run it, make sure that in Run->Run Configurations, the Main Class is set to "restaurant.gui.RestaurantGui".

 ###Other issues
   + As far as I know, everything in this project works.
-I've tried all of the scenarios listed in the rubric as well as trying to overload it with multiple waiters/customers, but it has handled them all.
+I've tried all of the scenarios listed in the rubric as well as trying to overload it with many waiters/customers, but it has handled them all.
   + One note: The food that a customer chooses is based on the first letter of their name.
 If all the customers have names starting with the same letter, they will all order the same food.
   + If you encounter any other problems, feel free to email me!